gagik/ballpoint/README.md

 # BallPoint
-Overlay productivity templates with Google Docs
+Structuring productivity and creativity with Google Docs